hwmhht/hht204806/Lesson-9:-Real-OpenGL-(GLSL)-application.md

 Yes, they can.
 Shaders can be used for other things than simple lighting tasks.
 I want to minimize data transfer between GPU and CPU, so I will send one vertex per sphere to draw.

-*Again, I am using GLSL #120 because of the harware restrictions I have.
+*Again, I am using GLSL #120 because of the hardware restrictions I have.
 New GLSL has a bit different syntax, but the idea is the same.*

 [Here](https://github.com/ssloy/glsltuto/tree/b58de5f79de31ff0522ddd81eaead4a94f8595b3) is the source code for drawing the spheres using shaders.
 So, what is the idea?